MtitiTendai/data_cleaning/README.md

 ## The following are very crucial steps for every data scientist/ machine learning engineer to do before developing a machine learning model.

-<b> Step 1 - Import necessary libraries </b>
+### Step 1 - Import necessary libraries

-Involves importing the Python libraries required for data analysis,<br> preprocessing, visualisation, and other operations performed during <br> the project.
+Involves importing the Python libraries required for data analysis, preprocessing, visualisation, and other operations performed during the project.

 Step 2 - Load and read the dataset